github-campus-advisors/Campus-Advisor-Training/README.md

 In this training, you will be presented with a mix of video lessons and assignments.
 All videos and assignments can be found in this repository under their respective modules.

-In each module, you will find video lessons marked with this icon [Lesson 📺 ] and assignments will be marked with this icon [Assignment 📓].
+In each module, you will find video lessons marked with this icon 📺 and assignments will be marked with this icon 📓.

 ## To begin
 Your journey begins in Module 0, where you’ll setup everything you need to complete the training.